xvik/spock-junit5/README.md

 **None of this would work in context of spock**.
 This is intentional: as not all extensions are supported, then automatic loading may cause unexpected behavior.
 If you need any default extension - register it manually.

+Annotation-based extensions like `@Disabled` or `@AutoClose` would work in spock because they are declared with annotations.
+Extensions like `TestInfoParameterResolver` could be easully enabled with `@ExtendWith(TestInfoParameterResolver.class)`

+So overall not automatic defaults should not be a problem.

 ### Usage with Spring-Boot